alugowski/fast_matrix_market/README.md

 Doublet sparse vectors, composed of index and value vectors, are supported in a similar way by `read_matrix_market_doublet()`.

 ## Dense arrays

+Any vector class that can be resized and iterated like `std::vector` will work.

+Be mindful of whether your code expects row or column major ordering.

 ```c++
 struct array_matrix {